Return to Blog Homepage

 Stage 2: Having the Couples Match Conversation

-Couples matching is a huge decision and the conversation about whether to do it starts early.
+Couples matching is a huge decision for any relationship and the conversation about whether to do it starts early.
 If one of you is a year ahead, it may entail taking a research year, completing an MPH, or finding some other way to get synced up.
+Also consider the lengths of your residency compared to that of your partner’s.

 Note: you do not have to be married, or even in a relationship.
-You could theoretically couples match with a best friend.
+You could theoretically couples match with a best friend, although it’s not typical.

 Stage 3: ERAS Locked & Loaded

-At most schools, the first step of couples match involves meeting with the dean of students, both separately and together with your partner.
-These meetings display the seriousness of choosing to tie your fate together.
+At most schools, the first step of couples match involves meeting with the dean of student affairs, both separately and together with your partner.
+These meetings will convey the seriousness of choosing to tie your fate together professionally during residency training, which can be as short as three years but as long as seven or more!

-Because of the way the match algorithm works, couples matching is more likely to “hurt” you than to help you (in terms of matching at your highest choice).
-You also have to decide whether to list the fact that you are couples matching on ERAS—in general, it is recommended that you do (so that residency directors don’t feel you are trying to hide anything), but some specialties are more hesitant about couples match applicants.
-Overall, though, we have heard that many program directors prefer couples as they have built-in stability.
+You have to decide whether to list the fact that you are couples matching on ERAS.
+In general, it is recommended that you do (so that residency directors don’t feel you are trying to hide anything).

 We then sorted our potential programs by city.
 We had a low threshold to add a program in a city if our partner was very attached to a program there, but also had some honest conversations about which cities we absolutely did not want to live in.
 You pay per program on a sliding scale that increases the more programs you add, so this step can get pricey.
 This is about the time we signed up for credit cards with good miles rewards programs.